bhstark2/latency/report.md

 ## Cloud gaming

 The past few years has seen the emergence of 'cloud gaming' platforms, such as Google's Stadia or NVIDIA's GeForce Now.
-These move the graphics intensive work to the server side and then effectively transmit the video of the gameplay back to the client side.
+These move the graphics-intensive work to the server side and then effectively transmit the video of the gameplay back to the client side.
 This allows the game to run on far lower specification devices, without the need for powerful GPUs client side.
 The developers of these platforms say that increases